sagaraBilly/ASRS_Prototype_Design/README.md

 This Program is created by Billy Sagara for Bachelor Thesis Completion
        [2019-08] Copyrighted by Catholic Parahyangan University

-#Feel free to look and copy some of the parts BUT PLEASE DO NOT COPY ALL THE CONTENTS AS IT IS WITHOUT CONSENT
-#This is indicated only for people to see, learn, and pick some certain parts to be implemented

 This repository shares the Arduino code that I made for designing a prototype of AS/RS machine [Automated Storage and Retrieval System].
 It is a single code that includes all the controls of both sensors and actuators.